Data Centers in Frosinone

 Natural Disaster Risk

-Frosinone has a low overall disaster risk profile, with an INFORM Risk score of 3 out of 10, as of September 2025.
-While the overall risk is low, specific natural hazards present a greater concern than others.
+Frosinone has a low overall risk profile, with an INFORM Risk score of 3.0 out of 10 as of September 2025.
+While the general risk is minimal, operators should engineer facilities to mitigate specific regional hazards.